ebuchman/blog/content/posts/coins-history.md

 Rome's silver denarius continued to be minted until about 200 AD.
 The gold solidus, however, only began to be minted in the early 300 ADs.
-By then, the denarius had been debased copper.
+By then, the denarius had been debased to copper.
 At a point in late Rome, a gold solidus was worth some 7200 copper coins.
 A Roman senator could make 100k-350k solidus per year, and could buy a slave for ~20 soldi.
 Copper coins could be used for small day-to-day purchases in the towns.[^soldi]